astroxios/althea/README.md

 - **Vite**: A next-generation frontend tooling that significantly improves development experience.
 - **React.js**: A JavaScript library for UI development, maintained by Facebook.
 - **Tailwind CSS**: A utility-first CSS framework for rapid UI development.
+- **PostgreSQL**: A powerful, open-source object-relational database system.

 ## Contributions

 Community contributions are highly appreciated.
 However, as this is a portfolio project, responses to pull requests may not be immediate.
-For more information, please refer to our [contributing guide](CONTRIBUTIONS.md).
+For more information, please refer to our [contributing guide](docs/CONTRIBUTIONS.md).

 ## License

-This project is licensed under the GNU General Public License v3.0 - see the [LICENSE](LICENSE.md) file for details.
+This project is licensed under the GNU General Public License v3.0 - see the [LICENSE](docs/LICENSE.md) file for details.